brettz9/webappfind/docs/TO-DOS.md

     1. Currently preferences are global, whereas it may be desirable to allow users to *customize preferences by type/protocol* in addition to the current default global ones.
+    1. Option for *trusted sites* (as with storage or notifications in Chrome?) that are present as a bookmark, with notification permissions, etc., to *auto-add their file types to "Open with..." and possibly defaults*.
 1. *Security* improvements
     1. *Disable further save attempts with bad ID* supplied in case a however previously approved site is attempting to guess at the paths of